 For one my writing experience has vastly improved.
 I no longer dread having to sit down to type an essay or write an article.
 Two or three years ago I’d waver between wishing I could handwrite some of my work and using a typewriter, but now there’s really no question about it.
 As for gaming, it took a little bit of getting used to at first because the depth of the keystrokes were higher than rubber dome keyboards, but after around two months my responsiveness was better than ever.
 A mechanical keyboard won’t make you a better gamer in things like Dota 2 if you’re already pretty bad, but there’s a reason no pro players in pretty much any e-sport use anything else.

 The best mechanical keyboard for you is really up to personal preference, with the price of these things probably being the biggest consideration.
 It’s not worth it if you don’t use your desktop very often, and lugging one around for use with your laptop doesn’t make sense.
-If you have a good desktop and you’re into gaming and productivity though, a mechanical keyboard will improve your overall experience quite a bit.
+If you have an office and you’re into productivity, a mechanical keyboard will improve the workers overall experience quite a bit.
 It’s one of the best purchases I made and the thanks to the improved productivity they basically paid themselves.
 When looking for alternate ways to boost your office productivity office uniforms are a great way to increase your employees’ productivity by providing a sense of belonging, keeping them safe and making them happy.
 High visibility uniforms can prevent outside workers from being struck by vehicles.
 The safer your employees feel while working, the more work they can get done

 Resources to help you find the best keyboard